DevRx28/ap-ecommerce/README.md

 ###### Prerequisites:

+First, navigate to your home directory.

 This website requires Java and solr to be installed for the autocomplete search backend to work.
-To install Java, run the following lines of code:
+To install Java and virtual envionment wrapper, run the following lines of code:

 ```
+sudo apt install virtualenv
 sudo apt install default-jre
 sudo apt install default-jdk
 ```